-Cleveland, OH
+Chris Webb Cleveland, OH

 Chris has a passion to find creative solutions for problems in urban areas.
 During the course of the fellowship he worked on a project that focused on urban decay in his hometown, Cleveland, Ohio.
 With many abandoned homes, vacant businesses, and empty factories in the city, Chris wanted to use archival data to highlight certain structures.
 It was his aim to let abandoned buildings "speak" about the legacy that they and their neighborhoods once shared, and to start a conversation that changes the perceptions of his city's identity.
+David is an artist and educator who explores issues of urban development and how aesthetic forms are used in this process.
+For six years David ran Agitprop art space which used the form of the gallery as a tool for long term engagement with a particular locality; and functioned as a performative object in urban space through collaborations with cultural institutions, neighborhood advocates and small business owners.
+Currently he is developing a publicly accessible micro-research space located the San Diego neighborhood of Barrio Logan focused on grassroots development approaches called Soft Borders, David's work has been included in multiple museum exhibitions and publications.
+He teaches art and architecture at Woodbury University and Southwestern College.

-David WhiteSan Diego, CA
+David White San Diego, CA